food in thailand

 14. Spicy Beef Salad

-Spicy Beef Salad, or Yam Nua, is a vibrant highlight among the culinary delights in Thailand.
+Spicy Beef Salad, or Yam Nua, is a vibrant highlight among the best Thai food dishes.
 This refreshing salad mixes thinly sliced grilled beef with a mixture of herbs like mint, cilantro, and shallots, dressed in a zesty lime juice, fish sauce, and chili dressing.

 It’s a perfect blend of spicy, sour, and savory flavors.
 Found in food markets and celebrated at Thai food festivals, this dish showcases the fresh, bold tastes of Thai cuisine, making it a must-try for anyone exploring the food in Thailand.